Japanese Glass Noodle Salad (Harusame Salad) is light, refreshing, low calorie and so flavorful with a savory and tangy sesame soy vinaigrette.

 - In a medium bowl, combine the dressing ingredients and whisk all together.

-- In a large bowl, add harusame, vegetables, ham, and sesame seeds, and pour the dressing.
+In a large bowl, add harusame, vegetables, ham, and sesame seeds, and pour the dressing.
 Toss all together.
 Chill the salad in the fridge for at least 30 minutes before serving.
-You can keep in the fridge up to 2 days.
+You can keep in the fridge for up to 2 days.